Income Based Repayment: Your Questions Answered

 If one of these three items changes, you need to reevaluate your situation immediately.

-Below how changes in these three items affect your tax liability and the the recommended monthly savings amount.
+Below illustrates how these three items affect your tax liability and the the recommended monthly savings amount.

-How to read the following chart: If my income goes up, then my monthly payment goes up, my tax liability goes down, and my recommended minimum monthly savings amount goes down.
+How to read the following chart: If my income goes up, then my required payment goes up, my tax liability goes down, and my recommended minimum monthly savings amount goes down.

 If the tax rate goes up, my monthly payment does not change, my liability goes up, and my recommended monthly savings amount increases.